Tafkas/fritzbox-munin/README.md

 ## Installation & Configuration

+0. Pre-requesite for all plugins is the [lxml](https://lxml.de/) package.
+To install it

+        pip install lxml

 1. Pre-requesites for the fritzbox\_traffic and fritzbox\_uptime plugins are the [fritzconnection](https://pypi.python.org/pypi/fritzconnection) and [requests](https://pypi.python.org/pypi/requests) package.
 To install it

         pip install fritzconnection